 Public health laboratory analysis is critical to monitoring and prevention of radiological terrorism.
 Public health laboratories analyze clinical and environmental samples for radiochemicals and radiological contaminants, monitor the effects of radiation exposure and confirm radiation sickness or genetic mutation.

 APHL is currently tackling the radiochemistry workforce shortage through the radiochemistry workgroup.
-If you are interested in joining the workgroup, please email Sarah Wright.
+If you are interested in joining the workgroup, please email Royce Riessen, specialist, Environmental Health.

 Contact Us

-To learn more about the LRN-C or APHL's food chemistry efforts, email Jennifer Liebreich, manager, Environmental Health.
+To learn more about the LRN-C or APHL's food chemistry efforts, email Jennifer Liebreich, senior program manager, Environmental Health.

-To learn more about ERLN and radiological responses, email Sarah Wright, manager, Environmental Laboratories.
+To learn more about ERLN and radiological responses, email Sarah Wright, senior program manager, Environmental Health.